xuanyuzhang21/PCA-CASSI/README.md

 ```
 ## Train

-Please Download the CAVE dataset from [TSA-Net](https://github.com/mengziyi64/TSA-Net) and put it in the './datasets'.
+Please download the CAVE dataset from [TSA-Net](https://github.com/mengziyi64/TSA-Net) and put it in the './datasets'.

 ```
 python train.py --template pca --outf ./exp/pca/ --method pca